Whitney towers and gropes in 4--manifolds: Gropes

 A {\em tree} is a connected graph without 1--cycles.
 A {\em rooted} tree has a single preferred univalent vertex called the {\em root}.
 To each $A$--like dyadic capped grope $g^c$, we associate a disjoint union $t(g^c)$ of rooted unitrivalent trees which is essentially the dual one-complex: The vertices of $t(g^c)$ are (dual to) the stages and caps of $g^c$, with two vertices joined by an edge if the corresponding stages/caps meet in a circle.
 The univalent vertices corresponding to the 0th stages are the roots.

 It will be helpful to think of $t(g^c)$ as being embedded in $g^c$ in the following way.
 Choose a basepoint in each stage (including $A^0$) and a basepoint in each cap of $g^c$.
 If $g^c$ was formed by removing just one disk from $A$, then connecting basepoints in adjacent stages and caps by sheet-changing paths yields an embedded connected unitrivalent tree; here ``adjacent'' means ``intersecting along a circle'' so that dual stages/caps (having a single intersection point in their boundaries) are not considered to be adjacent.
 If $g^c$ was formed by replacing $m$ disks of $A$, then we get $m$ unitrivalent trees (each ``sprouting from'' the basepoint in the $0$th stage $A^0$) and $t(g^c)$ is the disjoint union of these $m$ trees (Figure~\ref{capped-A-like-grope1-and-with-trees-fig}).
 Each trivalent vertex of $t(g^c)$ corresponds to a genus one stage in $g^c$ and each univalent vertex of $t(g^c)$ corresponds to a cap of $g^c$, except for one univalent vertex on each connected component of $t(g^c)$ which corresponds to $A^0$.
 These univalent vertices on the $A^0$ are the root vertices of $t(g^c)$.
 To the underlying uncapped grope $g$ is associated the same disjoint union of rooted trees denoted $t(g)$.

-Note that the class of $g^c$ is equal to the minimum of the Vassiliev degrees (half the number of vertices) of each (connected) tree in $t(g^c)$.
+Following the terminology of \cite{ST3}, define the {\em order} of a unitrivalent tree to be the number of trivalent vertices.
+Note that the class of $g^c$ is equal to one more than the minimum of the orders of the trees in $t(g^c)$.

 The reader familiar with previous associations of multi-valent trees to arbitrary $A$--like gropes (e.g. \cite{KrT}) can check that our definition of $t(g^c)$ is essentially what you would get after applying Krushkal's grope-splitting procedure.
-In fact, a formal sum of {\em vertex-oriented} trees can be associated to an {\em oriented} grope (\cite{CST} \cite{CT1} \cite{CT2}); although we will not work with orientations in this paper, the notation here has been chosen to be compatible with the just cited works.
+In fact, a formal sum of {\em vertex-oriented} trees can be associated to an {\em oriented} grope \cite{CST,CT1,CT2}; although we will not work with orientations in this paper, the notation here has been chosen to be compatible with the just cited works.